Debby threatens more floods, tornadoes in Florida

 "Some communities are already grappling with flooding, wind damage and electrical outages," said Scott, who ordered all state agencies, including the Florida National Guard, to provide any necessary assistance requested by local governments.

-The storm packed maximum sustained winds of about 45 miles per hour (72 kph) and forecasters predicted little change in its strength over the next couple of days as it closes in on the Florida coast.

-Over the weekend, Debby idled about a quarter of U.S. offshore oil and natural gas production in the Gulf of Mexico, based on figures issued by U.S. offshore regulators.
+Over the weekend, the storm idled about a quarter of U.S. offshore oil and natural gas production in the Gulf of Mexico, based on figures issued by U.S. offshore regulators.

-But on Monday, big offshore Gulf of Mexico drillers like BP Plc (BP.L) and Royal Dutch Shell (RDSa.L) began returning staff to offshore platforms.
+But on Monday, big offshore Gulf of Mexico drillers like BP Plc and Royal Dutch Shell began returning staff to offshore platforms.

 TORRENTIAL RAINFALL

-Forecast models show Debby making landfall along the northern Florida Gulf Coast on Friday.
-It could dump more than a foot (30 cm) of rain in some areas of the state, with isolated amounts of much as 25 inches (64 cm), the hurricane center said.
+Forecast models show Debby making landfall along the northern Florida Gulf Coast by Thursday.
+It could dump more than a foot of rain in some areas of the state, with isolated amounts of more than two feet in north Florida, the hurricane center said.

+Flash flood warnings were in effect for many areas and the Florida Division of Emergency Management has cautioned that inland flooding is associated with more than half the deaths from tropical cyclones in the United States over the last 30 years.

 Steady rainfall spurred by Debby is expected to extend to southern areas of Alabama, Georgia and South Carolina.